opendocsg/slw-judgments-backfill/2005_SGHC_24/report.md

 17     The plaintiff has in addition c laimed the sum of $5,203.99 being transportation c harges paid to Confi for the Overseas Trades.

 18     Initially, the defendant disputed neither its liability to make payment nor the quantum c laimed, issuing on the c ontrary, several post-dated c heques in the plaintiff’s favour.
 Part-payment in the sum of $35,972.43 was made between January 2003 and June 2003.
 The final part payment of $3,500 was made on 28 June 2003.
 After failing to rec eive the balanc e of the outstanding amount from the defendant, the plaintiff proc eeded in ac c ordanc e with GBC’s purported mandate to c omplete the Cheque for that amount.
 The Cheque was then deposited with the plaintiff’s bank for c learanc e, but to no avail.
 When the Cheque was returned, the plaintiff made a personal c laim against GBC.
 GBC denied any liability with regard to the Cheque and proc eedings were then initiated by the plaintiff against GBC for failing to honour his liability on the Cheque.
-I deal with this c laim separately in my judgment in _City Hardware Pte Ltd v Goh Boon Chye_ [2005] SGHC 25.
+I deal with this c laim separately in my judgment in _City Hardware Pte Ltd v Goh Boon Chye_ <span class="citation">[2005] SGHC 25</span>.

 **The statutory objective of the MLA**